zhaoruinan/indy_vision_task_sim/README.md

 # indy_vision_task_sim

-This package provides a simulation work as a team project of PBL-based Robot Control(FIR) by [Professor Youngjin Choi](http://biorobotics.hanyang.ac.kr/doku.php?id=faculty).
+This package provides a simulation work as a team project of PBL-based Robot Control(FIR) lecture by [Professor Youngjin Choi](http://biorobotics.hanyang.ac.kr/doku.php?id=faculty).

 This work is currently implemented by three work lines: ros1 gazebo([ghpark branch](https://github.com/zhaoruinan/indy_vision_task_sim/tree/ghpark)), ros2 pybullet(main branch), ros2 Ignition Gazebo([dwlee branch](https://github.com/zhaoruinan/indy_vision_task_sim/tree/dwlee)).

 Indy 시뮬레이터에 음성+비전 인식 기반 작업 Plug-in: eg. "사과 집어 하면 사과 인식해서 집는 것"

 Here is an introduction for the simulation work by ros2 and pybullet.
 At frist, a docker build file is used to prepare our development  environment.

+This Dockerfile is based on [tiryoh/ros2-desktop-vnc:foxy](https://github.com/Tiryoh/docker-ros2-desktop-vnc).
 ## Build a docker img of ros2 foxy and vnc and run it in a docker container :
 ```
 git clone https://github.com/zhaoruinan/indy_vision_task_sim.git